 #4 Allow your kids to solve their own problems and make decisions

-As Stephen Glenn shares in Raising Self-Reliant Children in a Self-Indulgent World and his Developing Capable People trainings one of the important perceptions for all of us is to believe that we can choose how to respond to the things that impact our lives.
+As Stephen Glenn shares in Raising Self-Reliant Children in a Self-Indulgent World and his Developing Capable People trainings, one of the important perceptions for all of us is to believe that we can choose how to respond to the things that impact our lives.
 He also talks about the importance of perceiving that we are capable individuals and that we are important and significant.
-What a gift we give to our kids when we help them think of themselves in this way.
+What a gift we give to our kids when we help them think of themselves in this way!

-Every time we give kids the chance to make choices, stay out of their way while solving problems and respect their decisions (this does not mean we need to agree with or allow their decision) we are helping resilience develop.
-Of course, all of the above needs to be considered with the age and development of each child and adjusted appropriately, starting with the simplest for your youngest and more complex as they get older.
+Every time we give kids the chance to make choices, stay out of their way while solving problems and respect their decisions (this does not mean we need to agree with or allow their decision), we are helping resilience develop.
+Of course, all of the above needs to be considered with the age and development of each child and adjusted appropriately, starting with the simplest for your youngest and the more complex as they get older.

 #5 Help your kids know what they are capable of

 When you encourage your kids to do what they can and ask for help when needed, they know for themselves what they can and cannot influence or control.
 These are important parts of becoming resilient.

 When bedtime becomes an issue, point to the clock and ask what time it is.
 “Yes, it is 8 o’clock, which you know is bedtime.
 So, time for bed.” sends the message that bedtime is something they cannot control.
 However, what they wear to bed, or read before going to bed, is something they can influence.